Updated March 30, 2023

 Introduction to Clustering Methods

-This clustering method helps in grouping valuable data into clusters and from that picks appropriate results based on different techniques.
-For example, in information retrieval, the results of the query are grouped into small clusters, and each cluster has irrelevant results.
-By Clustering techniques, they are grouped into similar categories and each category is subdivided into sub-categories to assist in the exploration of queries output.
-There are various types of clustering methods, they are
+This clustering method helps grouping valuable data into clusters and picks appropriate results based on different techniques.
+In information retrieval, small clusters group the query results, and irrelevant results may exist in each cluster.
+Clustering techniques group these results into similar categories and subdivide each category into sub-categories, facilitating the exploration of query output.
+There are various types of clustering methods; they are

 - Hierarchical methods